ventus-ag/docs/_docs/tutorials/Istio.md

 ## Get access to your cluster using cli
 ---

-Getting access to your cluster using this tutorial <a href ="https://masterhorn.github.io/docs/docs/coretasks/access-by-cli">Access to Kubernetes Cluster using CLI</a>
+Now you can getting access to your cluster using this tutorial <a href ="https://masterhorn.github.io/docs/docs/coretasks/access-by-cli">Access to Kubernetes Cluster using CLI</a>

 ## Install Istio
 ---